 During the 1929-1930 winter season, 104 Marlborough was the home of Mrs. Margaret Mallay (shown as Mrs. Margaret Malley in the City Directory).

-They continued to live there during the winter seasons through 1935, but had had moved to an apartment at 6 Arlington by 1936.
+On June 5, 1931, 104 Marlborough was acquired from Charles Fiske by Gilbert Russell Payson, Jr., and Edward R. Lowry, Jr. They continued to lease the property to William and Anne Sims, who continued to live there during the winter seasons through 1935, but had moved to an apartment at 6 Arlington by 1936.
 He died in September of 1936.

 104 Marlborough was not listed in the 1936 and 1937 Blue Books, nor in the 1935-1937 Lists of Residents.

-By 1939, 104 Marlborough was the home of Howard A. Cronk (born Howard Crawford Cronk), a commercial artist, and his wife, Alice Ruth (McKechnie) Hutchins Cronk.
+By 1938, 104 Marlborough was the home of Howard A. Cronk (born Howard Crawford Cronk), a commercial artist, and his wife, Alice Ruth (McKechnie) Hutchins Cronk.
 They operated it as a lodging house.
 They previously had lived at 151 Park Drive.
-They continued to live at 104 Marlborough in 1943.

 The Dennetts continued to live at 104 Marlborough in 1949.
 By 1950, they had moved to 106 Marlborough, where he continued to maintain his office, and 104 Marlborough had become the home of Inez Dennett’s sister, Mrs. Grace Margaret (Heilbrun) Nolan, the widow of Edmund Patrick Nolan, and their son, Robert L. Nolan, a student.
 They previously had lived in New Hampshire.